dj-park/dj-park.github.io/_posts/2021-4-13-book_review_readable_code.md

 ---
-title: ‘Book Review, The Art of Readable Code’
+title: 'Book Review, The Art of Readable Code'
 date: 2021-4-13
 permalink: /posts/2021/4/review_the_art_of_readable_code/
 tags: